Wind in the hair,

 towering

-against the sugarcane fields.
+against the sugarcane fields

-leathery ball
+at a curled-up leathery ball

 at the other end.